-Friends of the Elderly is committed to providing the best services possible to those whom we assist and those who support us underpinned by our values of
+Friends of the Elderly is committed to providing the best services possible to those whom we assist and those who support us.
+This commitment is underpinned by our fundamental value –

 “The unique and irreplaceable worth of each human being and the dignity of each man and woman, whatever their origin, their beliefs, their situation and their physical, psychological or social state.”

 Our policy is to respond to all complaints in a prompt, fair and sensitive manner.
-The Complaints policy is not designed to apportion blame, but to learn, respond and improve our services.
+This complaints policy is not designed to apportion blame, but to learn, respond and improve our services.

 Please let us know if you are unhappy with any aspect of our work.
 We value all feedback and welcome the opportunity to improve our service.
 Please click on the button to download our complaints leaflet.

 What is a complaint?

 A complaint arises if in some way you are dissatisfied as a result of something we have done or failed to do, or as a result of the attitude of any member of our paid or voluntary staff.

 We want to make it as easy as possible for you to make a complaint and so there is a form available.
 Our staff can give you guidance on completing the form and the procedures to follow.

 Informal Discussions We would hope that most problems could be resolved by simply getting in touch with the Programme Coordinator, or Manager.
 However, if you are not satisfied that the problem has been resolved or handled to your satisfaction, you may wish to make a formal complaint.

 STEP 1 – If you do have a complaint about any aspect of our work, you can contact Elaine Aughey, manager by email on firstname.lastname@example.org